 The Difference Between Power and Energy

 Achieving optimal efficiency in data center management requires distinguishing between power and energy.
-These two electrical terms are often seen synonymously in concept but are matter-of-fact diverse in context.
+These two electrical terms are often seen synonymously in concept but are diverse in context.

 Power Distribution: Basic Terminology